Every person who gets behind the wheel of a motor vehicle has the legal

 driving in better perspective for all motorists.

-What to do – Medical professionals and researchers both recommend that in order
+Medical professionals and researchers both recommend that in order to decrease

-to decrease risks of accidents, drivers should get an adequate amount
+risks of accidents, drivers should get an adequate amount of rest each

-of rest each night.
-While this may not always be the case in the real
+night.
+While this may not always be the case in the real world, drivers

-world, drivers can make up lost hours by sleeping more the following night,
+can make up lost hours by sleeping more the following night, and can take

-and can take rest breaks and turns when driving longer hours.
-Drivers
+rest breaks and turns when driving longer hours.
+Drivers who find themselves

-There may be laws – Although there are currently no laws or tests to determine if
+Although there are currently no laws or tests to determine if a driver

-a driver is too tired to drive, such as tests that exist for drunk drivers,
+is too tired to drive, such as tests that exist for drunk drivers, there

-there may be laws in place when certain parties are involved.
-For example,
+may be laws in place when certain parties are involved.
+For example, drivers

-drivers of commercial vehicles and trucks are regulated by laws that prevent
+of commercial vehicles and trucks are regulated by laws that prevent them

-them from working too many hours and being behind the wheel for too long.
+from working too many hours and being behind the wheel for too long.
+When

-When commercial drivers violate these regulations and cause accidents
+commercial drivers violate these regulations and cause accidents as a

 At The Barrera Law Firm, PLLC, we focus on protecting the rights of victims